John W. Boyer: Administrative career

 Boyer has focused on the development of study abroad programs.
 He was deeply involved with the establishment of the University of Chicago Center in Paris, as well as many other programs and internships.
 As a result, study abroad rates have tripled since 1992.

 On March 15, 2017, Boyer was reappointed to an unprecedented 6th term as the Dean of the college at the University of Chicago.

-In June 2023, Boyer will leave his role as dean of the undergraduate college to begin a new role as Senior Advisor to the President.
+In June 2023, Boyer left his role as dean of the undergraduate college to begin a new role as Senior Advisor to the President.